 Qualified real property under section 179.
 The increase in both the section 179 expense and investment limitations as well as the expansion of the definition of qualified real property would also provide immediate expensing to taxpayers that invest in certain qualified real property (especially for property that is not eligible for bonus depreciation).
 The expanded definition of real property under section 179 may also be able to offset situations in which certain building replacement property would have otherwise been capitalized under the repair regulations (if on a repairs method).
 For example, if under the repairs analysis, it is determined that one of two HVAC units requires capitalization under the restoration rules, the unit may be qualified real property and deducted as a section 179 expense, assuming within the expensing and investment limitations.

 State decoupling.
-We expect many states to decouple from 100 percent bonus depreciation as well as the increased percent 179 amounts.
+Many states have decoupled from bonus depreciation, qualified improvement property as well as the increased percent 179 amounts.

 Used property.
 Including used property in the definition of qualified property for bonus depreciation has a potentially significant impact on M&A restructuring as bonus depreciation now applies to qualified property acquired in a taxable acquisition.
 In asset acquisitions, either actual or deemed under section 338, capitalized costs added to the adjusted basis of the acquired property may be able to be fully expensed if allocable to qualified property.
 Structuring taxable transactions as asset purchases rather than stock acquisitions may result in an immediate deduction of a portion of the purchase price in the acquisition year or generate NOLs that have favorable tax planning consequences in connection with the new NOL rules.

 Placed-in-service date.
-Because of the significant impact of 100 percent bonus depreciation, more scrutiny is anticipated around the determination of the placed-in-service date of an asset.
-Before the Act, taxpayers generally wanted an earlier placed-in-service date in order to accelerate depreciation deductions.
-Under the new law, taxpayers may try to support a later placed-in-service date to claim the 100 percent versus 50 percent bonus depreciation allowance.
+Because of the significant impact of 100% bonus depreciation, more scrutiny is anticipated around the determination of the placed-in-service date of an asset.
+With the sunsetting of bonus depreciation during 2023-2026, taxpayers will generally want an earlier placed-in-service date in order to maximize bonus depreciation deductions.

 Elections.
 Elections that reduce annual depreciation deductions (election out of bonus depreciation, annual election to use ADS, etc.) will also become more critical in tax years beginning on or after Jan.
 1, 2022, when depreciation deductions will reduce "adjusted taxable income" for purposes of the interest deduction limitation.
 It will become increasingly important to model out the impact of various depreciation elections for planning purposes.

 Cost segregation studies.
 Consideration of a cost segregation study is now more important than ever.
 A cost segregation study is an in-depth analysis of the costs associated with the construction, acquisition or renovation of owned or leased buildings for proper tax classification and identification of assets that may be eligible for shorter tax recovery periods resulting in accelerated depreciation deductions.
-The reclassification of assets from longer to shorter tax recovery periods may also make these assets eligible for bonus depreciation resulting in even more substantial present value tax savings, especially with full expensing for qualified property placed in service after Sept.
-27, 2017.
-Tangible personal property identified in the cost segregation of acquired property placed in service after Sept.
-27, 2017, will now be qualified property for bonus depreciation purposes since the definition of qualified property was expanded to include used property.
+The reclassification of assets from longer to shorter tax recovery periods also make these assets eligible for bonus depreciation resulting in even more substantial present value tax savings, especially with 100% bonus depreciation for qualified property placed in service from Sept.
+28, 2017 through the end of 2022.
+Tangible personal property and land improvements identified in the cost segregations of acquired property placed in service after Sept.
+27, 2017, are now qualified property for bonus depreciation purposes since the definition of qualified property was expanded to include used property.

 Cost segregation is especially critical to real property trade or businesses that may not claim bonus depreciation on QIP because of the election out of the interest deduction limitation.
 These entities may desire the tax benefit from the reclassification of personal property to shorter tax recovery periods resulting in accelerated depreciation deductions.
 The modification to the recovery period under ADS (to 30 years from 40 for property placed in service after Dec.
 31, 2017) for residential rental property, as well as the 20-year ADS recovery period for QIP, also provides these real estate taxpayers with the ability to recover real property over shorter recovery periods.